sks199/Finetuned_Llama_3.2_3b/README.md

 Contributions are welcome!
 If you have suggestions or improvements, please create a pull request or open an issue.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-Feel free to explore each notebook to understand the fine-tuning process better and adapt it for your own projects!

 Citations:
 [1] https://ppl-ai-file-upload.s3.amazonaws.com/web/direct-files/8695551/8c7bb4c3-4a14-48b9-b50d-8dd65f0be6b3/Llama_3_2_finetune_with_unsloth.ipynb